courselabs/dotnetaz/labs/storage/README.md

 </details><br/>

-You should see the application log that it is writing data every 10 seconds.
+You should see from the application logs that it is writing data every 20 seconds.

 You can execute commands inside a running container with Kubernetes using the `exec` command.
 Kubernetes runs the command and prints the output it gets back.

-Run this to show the files the app is writing inside the container:
+Run this to show the contents of the files the app is writing inside the container:

 ```
 kubectl exec -it deploy/queue-worker -- cat /mnt/cache/app.cache